LittleGreyCells/escheme/BuildingAndRunning.md

 ## Running

-To run the interpreter in the build directory invoke escheme.
-The banner is printed and the linenoise prompt is displayed:
+To run the interpreter in the build directory invoke escheme and the linenoise prompt is displayed:
 ```
    $ ./escheme
-   escheme v1.0 (interpreter)

-   escheme>
+   ece>
 ```

 Files to load before the REP can be added to the command line: